Implicit Gaussian process representation of vector fields over arbitrary latent manifolds: Experiments

-\paragraph{Superresolution} In the first experiment, we asked if RVGP can smoothly interpolate (also known as super-resolve) the vector field from sparse samples.
-To this end, we fitted a graph over the bunny mesh and trained RVGP using vectors over $50\%$ of the nodes, reserving the remaining $50\%$ for testing.
-We found that RVGP predictions were in excellent visual alignment with the training vector field (Fig. \ref{fig:bunny}A).
-To investigate the sensitivity of predictions to sampling density and manifold description, we conducted ablation studies by varying both $\alpha$ and the number of eigenvectors $k$.
-As quantified by the inner product between predicted and test vectors, we found that RVGP produces accurate alignment with only $10$ eigenvectors over a broad range of sampling densities (Fig. \ref{fig:bunny}B).
+\paragraph{Superresolution} First, we asked if RVGP can smoothly interpolate (also known as super-resolve) the vector field from sparse samples.
+To this end, we fitted a graph over the bunny mesh and trained RVGP using vectors over $50\%$ of the nodes, holding out the rest for testing.
+For benchmarking, we also trained a radial basis function (RBF) kernel that treats vector entries as independent scalar channels.
+We found that RVGP predictions were in excellent visual alignment with the training vector field for dense (Fig. \ref{fig:bunny}B) and sparse data (Fig. \ref{figs2}).
+The predictions of our model remain accurate when the points do not lie on the manifold surface but are drawn from a distribution centred on the manifold.
+Indeed, when we added Gaussian geometric noise of increasing standard deviation to manifold points, we found that the prediction accuracy was largely unaffected (Fig. \ref{figs3}).

+We conducted two ablation studies to further investigate the robustness of RVGP predictions.
+First, we subsampled the surface mesh using the furthest point sampling algorithm \citep{Qi2017} to simultaneously reduce the resolution and the amount of data used for training.
+Here, a parameter $\alpha$ controls the average pairwise distance of points relative to the manifold's diameter.
+As quantified by the inner product between predicted and test vectors, RVGP produced accurate alignment with only $10$ eigenvectors over a broad range of sampling densities (Fig. \ref{fig:bunny}C).
+By contrast, the benchmark method suffered a drop in performance at lower densities (higher $\alpha$).
+Next, we found that on a high-resolution surface ($\alpha=1.5\%$), RVGP yields high accuracy already with a few eigenvectors ($k$) which progressively increased with $k$.
+By contrast, the benchmark achieved good representation only from $k=50$ eigenvectors, thus achieving inferior dimensionality reduction.